thomasgladwin/analytics/README.md

 1. Create a MySQL database for your website via the hosting provider.
 2. Copying the subdirectory with PHP files to the website root.
-3. Adding the JavaScript code in header.inc to the site's pages' headers; pages have to be in PHP.
+3. Adding the JavaScript code in header_analytics.inc to the site's pages' headers; pages have to be in PHP.
 4. Changing the passwords in logging_passwords.php.
 5. Running analyticsphp/reset_VisitLogs.php?password=xxx to set up the database.